Republican Lawmaker Breaks With Party, Demands Ukraine Whistleblower’s Identity Be Protected

 As previously reported by The Inquisitr, Trump, who has previously accused the whistleblower of “treason,” said on Friday that the person should be sued, “maybe for treason.”
 He also insisted that the Democrat-led impeachment inquiry has only served to make him “stronger than ever” and suggested to reporters that the investigation was solidifying his already-strong supporter base.

-His claim may be at least partially true, as recent polls have indicated that Republican voter support for impeachment hover around the 10 percent mark.
+His claim may be at least partially true, as recent polls have indicated that Republican voter support for impeachment hovers around the 10 percent mark.
 In contrast, a vast majority of Democratic voters support his impeachment and removal from office.

 Delivered To Your INBOX